wellth-app/policies/source/sections/disaster_recovery_policy.md

 The following order of succession to ensure that decision-making authority for the Wellth Contingency Plan is uninterrupted.
 The Chief Technology Officer (CTO) and Security Officer, Adam Leko, are responsible for ensuring the safety of personnel and the execution of procedures documented within this Wellth Contingency Plan.
 If the CTO and VP of Engineering are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or CPO shall function as that authority.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

-* Adam Leko, CTO: 414-335-0253, adam@catalyze.io
+* Alec Zopf, CTO: 610-308-6694, alec@wellthapp.com
-* Travis Good, CEO: 303-351-2640, travis@catalyze.io
+* Matthew Loper, CEO: 714-235-1998, matt@wellthapp.com
-* Mohan Balachandran, CPO: 214-215-7998, mohan@catalyze.io

 ## Responsibilities

 The following teams have been developed and trained to respond to a contingency event affecting the IT system.

 1. The **Ops Team** is responsible for recovery of the Wellth hosted environment, network devices, and all servers.
 Members of the team include personnel who are also responsible for the daily operations and maintenance of Wellth.
 The team leader is the VP of Engineering and directs the Dev Ops Team.
 2. The **Web Services Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
 The team leader is the CTO and directs the Web Services Team.

 ## Testing and Maintenance